History of North America: Recent history

 The End of the Cold War and the beginning of the era of sustained economic expansion coincided during the 1990s.
 On January 1, 1994, Canada, Mexico, and the United States signed the North American Free Trade Agreement, creating the world's largest free trade area.
 Quebec held a referendum in 1995 for national sovereignty in which 51% voted no to 49% yes.
 In 2000, Vicente Fox became the first non-PRI candidate to win the Mexican presidency in over 70 years.

 The optimism of the 1990s was shattered by the 9/11 attacks of 2001 on the United States, which prompted the 20-year period of military intervention war in Afghanistan, which Canada also participated in.
 Meanwhile, Canada and Mexico both did not support the United States later moves to invade Iraq.

-In 2006, the drug war in Mexico evolved into an actual military conflict with each year more deadly than the last.
+From January 2007, drug war in Mexico evolved into an actual military conflict with each year more deadly than the last.

-Starting in early 2008, the Great Recession in 3 North American nations began, which eventually triggered a worldwide recession in the Fall of 2008 and still has not recovered until 2009.
+Starting in early 2008, the Great Recession in the three North American nations began, which eventually triggered a worldwide recession in the Fall of 2008 and did not recover until 2009.
 In 2009, Barack Obama was inaugurated as the first African American to be President of the United States.
-2 years later, Osama Bin Laden, the perpetrator of 9/11, was found and killed.
 On December 18, 2011, the Iraq War was declared formally over once the troops had pulled out.

-In 2016, Donald Trump was elected 45th President, who defeated Hillary Clinton in the 2016 election, and in 2017, he was sworn in as president.
-In early 2020, the United States confirmed the first case of the novel coronavirus, and later that month in March, North America went into national lockdown as the whole region was affected by the COVID-19 pandemic.
-As of December 2021, three North American nations have suffered more than 1.3 million COVID-19 related deaths.
+In the 2016 United States presidential election, Donald Trump was elected 45th President of the United States, defeating Hillary Clinton, and in 2017, he was sworn in as president.
+Between January 2020 and May 2022, the three North American nations were impacted by the COVID-19 pandemic and Delta cron hybrid variant, which claimed the lives of 1.3 million people by May 2022.

-In 2020, Joe Biden was elected 46th President, who defeated Donald Trump in 2020 presidential election, although Trump refused to concede the election, and on January 6, 2021, a group of his supporters stormed the United States Capitol in an unsuccessful effort to disrupt the presidential Electoral College vote count.
+In 2020, Joe Biden was elected 46th President of the United States, who defeated Donald Trump in 2020 presidential election, although Trump refused to concede the election, and on January 6, 2021, a group of his supporters stormed the United States Capitol in an unsuccessful effort to disrupt the presidential Electoral College vote count.

-Also, Canadian Prime Minister Justin Trudeau called a snap election in 2021 to try and increase the Liberals seat share and reach a majority government.
+Canadian Prime Minister Justin Trudeau called a snap election in 2021 to try and increase the Liberals seat share and reach a majority government.
 The results of 2021 federal election were mostly unchanged from 2019 federal election, with the Liberals forming another minority government.